How Do Scientists Read Chromosomes?

-To "read" a set of human chromosomes, scientists first use three key features to identify their similarities and differences:
+To "read" a set of chromosomes, scientists use three key features to identify their similarities and differences:

 What are centromeres for?

 Centromeres are required for chromosome separation during cell division.
-The centromeres are attached to microtubules, which are proteins that can pull chromosomes toward opposite ends of each cell (the cell poles) before the cell divides.
-This ensures that each daughter cell will have a full set of chromosomes.
+The centromeres are attachedment points for microtubules, which are protein fibers that pull duplicate chromosomes toward opposite ends of the cell before it divides.
+This separation ensures that each daughter cell will have a full set of chromosomes.

-The position of the centromere relative to the end of the chromosome helps scientists tell chromosomes apart.
+The position of the centromere relative to the ends helps scientists tell chromosomes apart.
 Centromere position can be described three ways: metacentric, submetacentric or acrocentric.

-In metacentric (pronounced met-uh-CEN-trick) chromosomes, the centromere lies near the center of the chromosome.
+In metacentric (met-uh-CEN-trick) chromosomes, the centromere lies near the center of the chromosome.

-Submetacentric (pronounced SUB-met-uh-CEN-trick) chromosomes have a centromere that is off-center, so that one chromosome arm is longer than the other.
-When chromosomes are aligned, they are oriented so that the short arm, designated "p" (for petite), is at the top, and the long arm, designated "q" (simply for what follows the letter "p"), is at the bottom.
+Submetacentric (SUB-met-uh-CEN-trick) chromosomes have a centromere that is off- center, so that one chromosome arm is longer than the other.
+The short arm is designated "p" (for petite), and the long arm is designated "q" (because it follows the letter "p").

-In acrocentric (pronounced ACK-ro-CEN-trick) chromosomes, the centromere resides very near one end.
+In acrocentric (ACK-ro-CEN-trick) chromosomes, the centromere is very near one end.